martinmodrak/bbs-metaanalysis-bayes/README.md

 ## Rerunning the analysis

 To rerun, you need to install `brms` whic requires `rstan`.
 Installing `rstan` directly with `install.package` may fail on some systems - see https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started for more details.

+You can rerun the complete analysis be knitting `master_document.Rmd`, but the individual parts can also be executed/knitted separately.

 `main_analysis.Rmd` is self-sufficient and can be run directly.
 It fits the main model, which should be relatively quick  (20min - 1 hour).